Composition skills, an eye for beauty and experience will take you a long way as a photographer, but the right equipment ties it all together.

 Of the various bits and pieces you’ll need to pick up before you start snapping, the most crucial is the camera body.
 While lenses may have the sex appeal, the body is what sets your limits as a photographer, defining the maximum resolution of your images, the amount of noise you’ll get at various settings, and the variety of conditions you can shoot in.
 The right camera body can be the perfect complement to your skills as a photographer, becoming the perfect partner to your work.

-To help you make the right decision when selecting your camera body, digiDirect has put together this short buyer’s guide to camera bodies.
-We’ll be looking at two different levels of camera body with two different price-points and feature-sets – entry-level and mid-range.
+To help you make the right decisions, digiDirect has put together this short first-time buyer’s guide to camera bodies and lenses.
+We’ll be looking at two different levels of camera body with two different price-points and feature-sets – entry-level and mid-range - as well as the general categories of lenses that you may want to consider.
 Your own abilities and confidence as a photographer – and how much you have to spend – will determine which you choose.

 Ensure that you aren’t held back from greatness by your equipment – read on and make the smarter choice when you pick your tools.